rkramesh/Random/README.md

 # Random
-Nothing Interesting here.. these scipts wont work for you
+Nothing Interesting here.. these scripts may/not work for you